Understanding Accounts Receivable Bookkeeping

 How do you calculate DSO?

-You can calculate DSO by taking your Current AR Balance, dividing it by your Credit Sales Revenue During Measured Period, then multiplying that number by the Number of Days in Measured Period.
+You can calculate days sales outstanding (DSO) by taking your Current AR Balance, dividing it by your Credit Sales Revenue During Measured Period, then multiplying that number by the Number of Days in Measured Period.

 Let’s break that down into its component parts.